wthueb/fundonebot/README.md

 - not particularly fast latency-wise, wouldn't be wise to adapt to quick trading strategies

 ### usage:
-- install requirements.txt via pip
 - change times in strat.py:main() to your local timezone (default is UTC, which should be fixed...)
 - setup settings.py from settings_example.py with your api key and secret
 	- modify variables in settings.py to desired values
+- `pip3 install -r requirements.txt`
 - `python3 strat.py`

 ### TODO